 I can’t speak for die-hard beauty junkies who post endless pictures of their Taiwan make-up hauls, but I am a girl, I wear makeup, and I’ve lived here for almost three years now – I think I’m kind of qualified.
 Here are products I buy again and again – and buy in bulk whenever I leave Taiwan for extended amounts of time.

 • KATE Lasting Eyebrow: Swear by this – the best eyebrow pencil you will ever have.
 Run, don’t walk.
+Update: I USED to swear by this, but now I’ve found a new love: Clio Kill Brow Lasting Tattoo Brow Pencil.

 • KATE BB Cream (500 NT): Ideal for summer-time, when you’re not looking for heavy coverage.
 I don’t even know what BB cream means, exactly – it’s like foundation, no?
 I could write an entire article about how difficult and humiliating it is to buy foundation in Taiwan as a very tan Asian: I finally Laura Mercier Smooth Flawless Finish foundation (what a name, marketing team) which I alternate with BB cream depending on how much coverage I need.
 The Kate BB cream comes in three shades, and the darkest, OC-D is what my friends and I use.